initgrep-com/initgrep.blog/_postCollection/javascript/design-patterns/modular-design-pattern.markdown

 category: Design-pattern
 comments: true
 author: "sheikh irshad"
 twitter: imshykh
 facebook: irshsheikh
 github: igagrock
 image: mod.jpg

 ---

 JavaScript is an object-based language.
-While writing code, it is important to keep the code clean and avoid name-space collisions.
-In order to keep your application code modular, it is important to split each functionality into different chunks of code to separate the concerns.
+During the development of an application, it is important to keep the code clean and avoid name-space collisions.
+In order to keep the code modular, it is important to split each functionality into different chunks of code to separate the concerns.
 It helps in efficient development, future maintainability, debugging and testing.

-Modularity is used in almost any JavaScript libraries/frameworks  such as nodejs, jQuery etc. Each module is kept in a separate file to have a complete distinguishing file system to traverse and maintain.
+Modularity is used in almost any JavaScript libraries/ frameworks such as nodeJs, jQuery etc. Each module is kept in a separate file to have a complete distinguishing file system to traverse and maintain.

-Let's go through the basics of implementation and how we can leverage the pattern for the specific needs.
-For this tutorial, Lets create some functionalities of a calculator to be used in our demo `finance` application.
+Let's go through the basics of implementation and learn how we can leverage the pattern for the specific needs.
+For this tutorial, Let's create some functionalities of a calculator as our demo `finance app`.

 **Modular design pattern in making**

-The basic way to create different modules is to have separate name-space for each functionality to avoid name collisions in the application.
-In JavaScript, we can create a separate object for each functionality to achieve this.
+The basic way to create different modules is to have separate name-space for a set of functions to avoid name collisions in the application.
+In JavaScript, we can create a separate object with a set of functions to achieve this.

 ```js